Faculty:Faculty of Health, Education, Medicine and Social Care

-Claire has been a practising midwife for 15 years, with a particular interest in vulnerable women and drug misuse.
-Her expertise is in physiology, pharmacology, substance misuse, safeguarding and medical law and ethics and e-learning.
+Claire has been a midwife for over 20 years, with a particular interest in women’s health, health and social inequalities and drug misuse.
+Her expertise is in physiology, pharmacology, substance misuse, safeguarding, medical law and ethics, interprofessional learning, research and e-learning.

 Claire trained as a midwife in 1998 following completion of a degree in Biomedical science, where she studied subjects such as physiology, reproductive physiology, pharmacology, neuroscience, neuropharmacology and toxicology.
-She has practised locally as a passionate midwife since this time in a range of settings; midwife and consultant led, with a particular interest in pregnant drug using women and vulnerability.
+She has practised locally as a midwife in a range of settings; midwife and consultant led, with a particular interest in pregnant drug using women and the impact of health and social inequalities on women.

 Hooks, C. and Galloway, F., 2015.
 A Day on the Farm.
 Midwives, December 2015, pp48-49.
 Royal College of Midwives.
 Redactive publishing, London.